Thermal balloon endometrial ablation

 Are there any alternatives to surgery?

-Heavy periods can be treated using a variety of non-hormonal and hormonal oral (by mouth) medications.
+Heavy periods can be treated using a variety of medical treatments.
+Some treatments contain hormones and some do not.

-Other alternatives include an IUS (intra-uterine system - an implant containing a synthetic form of the hormone progesterone that fits in your womb) but these are usually tried before surgery is recommended.
+- an IUS (intra-uterine system — an implant containing a synthetic form of the hormone progesterone that fits in your womb)

 What does the operation involve?

 The operation can be performed under a local or general anaesthetic.
-The operation usually takes less than 20 minutes.
+The operation usually takes about 20 minutes.

 What complications can happen?